 The RL includes a LATCH (Lower Anchors and Tethers for CHildren) child-seat mounting system for the outboard rear seats.
 LATCH features built-in lower anchors and ready-to-use tether attachment points that allow compatible child safety seats to be installed without using the vehicle's seat belt system.
 The LATCH system simplifies child seat installation when an owner installs a LATCH-compatible child seat.
 The center rear seat has a tether point, but no lower anchors.

 Acura's safety interests extend beyond care for vehicle occupants.
-The RL hood area is designed to deform if contact is made with either an adult or a child pedestrian.
+The RL hood area is specially designed to deform if contact is made with a pedestrian.
 Underneath the hood are energy-absorbing supports and fender mounts, and the windshield wiper pivots are also deformable in the event that a pedestrian contacts these areas.
 Research shows that features such as these dramatically improve a pedestrian's chance of survival if struck by a moving vehicle.